Looking through an old blog post. Let's see how well I've done with my lofty goals :)

 I've gradually turned most of the space in my garden into gardens, I've built a garden shed, tank for water.
 Added bees and chickens, planted bamboo for stakes.
 I changed from in the ground garden beds, to raised garden beds to wicking garden beds.
 I now have over 20 different types of fruit (oranges, mandarins, grapefruit, pomegranite, lemons, limes, cumquats, mangoes, bananas, custard apple, lychees, loquat, longan, blueberries, raspberries, apples, figs, mulberries, avocados, pawpaws, grapes, guava, pecans, macadamia, walnut, cherry, panama berry, passionfruit) with over 40 varieties of fruit trees on my very small 560 square meter block of land with a few in "the extended backyard" (ie council land around my property), I have tried to grow lots of different types of vegetables, sometimes (and still do) get carried away with trying something new just for the sake of a different colour and often grow things not suited to our climate because I am a stubborn wench and think the rules of climate don't apply to me (side note->they definitely do!).
 So this year, I'm making a conscious effort to be more thoughtful in my gardening attempts and since it is the start of a new season and I spent today refreshing beds in preparation for new season plantings, it is as good a time as any to spend a little time reflecting on my gardening practices.

 a) I'm going to stop buying heaps of different types of seeds for the novelty factor and concentrate on saving and planting proven winners in my garden.
-Some examples
+Failed: spent $25 on Erica vale seeds recently and all did not come up Some examples

 b) Work on improving my wicking beds fertility.